-- 1 Create an android application to create Login Page. - 2 Create an android application to perform onClick, onKeyDown, onFocusChanged Event Handlers. - 3 Create an android application to link activities using intents for a quiz application. - 4 Create an android application to display notification for a meeting reminder. - 5 Demonstrate calculator application using Table layout. - 6 Create an android application to add search icon in action bar that performs search on listed book details. - 7 Develop an android application that uses GUI components, Font and Colors. - 8 Create an android application with Multiple Activities and a Simple Menu using ListView - 9 Create an android application to display a catalogue of pictures for an e-commerce application. - 10 Build an android application with android's advanced User Interface functions to obtain student feedback. - 11 Create an android application to perform Data Storage and Retrieval operations from the external storage for an event registration. - 12 Create an android application that displays current GPS location information.
+- 1 Create an android application to create Login Page. - 2 Create an android application to perform onClick, onKeyDown, onFocusChanged Event Handlers. - 3 Create an android application to link activities using intents for a quiz application. - 4 Create an android application to display notification for a meeting reminder. - 5 Demonstrate calculator application using Table layout. - 6 Create an android application to add search icon in action bar that performs search on listed book details. - Develop an android application that uses GUI components, Font and Colors. - Renu using ListView

+Create an android application with Multiple Activities and a Simple Menu using ListView - Create an android application to display a catalogue of pictures for an ecommerce application. - Build an android application with android's advanced User Interface functions to obtain student feedback. - Create an android application to perform Data Storage and Retrieval operations from the external storage for an event registration. - Create an android application that displays current GPS location information.